awesomemaptools/mbtst/README.md

 ```js
 // var mapboxgl = require('mapbox-gl/dist/mapbox-gl');
 ```
+Then include the CDN in index.html and the map renders fine.

-Currently is works when requiring like this instead:
+Currently bundling works when requiring like this instead:
 ```js
 var mapboxgl = require('mapbox-gl/src/index.js');
 ```

-Include the CDN in index.html and the map renders fine.